Greedy Algorithm almost Dominates in Smoothed Contextual Bandits: Related Work

-\citet{bastani2017exploiting} show that the greedy algorithm achieves logarithmic regret in an alternative linear contextual bandits setting that is incomparable to ours in several important ways. \footnote{An early version of \citet{bastani2017exploiting} (v2, Jun'17) is prior work.
-Subsequent versions are concurrent work.} They consider two-action instances where the actions share a common context vector in each round, but are parameterized by different latent vectors.
-They ensure data diversity via a strong assumption on the context distribution.
-This assumption does not follow from our perturbation conditions; among other things, it implies that each action is the best action in a constant fraction of rounds.
-Further, they assume a version of Tsybakov's \emph{margin condition}, which is known to substantially reduce regret rates in bandit problems \citep[\eg see][]{Zeevi-colt10}.
-They also suggest an algorithm that interpolates between the greedy algorithm when the diversity assumption holds, and a standard algorithm otherwise.
+Bastani et al.~\cite{bastani2017exploiting} show that the greedy algorithm achieves logarithmic regret in a version of linear contextual bandits that is incomparable to ours in several important ways.
+First, the actions share a common context vector in each round, but are parameterized by different latent vectors.
+Then, playing a given arm reveals no information about the other arms, which makes their problem more difficult compared to ours.
+To compensate for this difficulty, they posit a strong assumption on data diversity: essentially, that the distribution of contexts is approximately symmetric around the origin.
+It follows that for any pair of arms, each arm is better than the other for a constant fraction of rounds.
+In contrast, our model allows the context distribution to be arbitrary, subject to a relatively small perturbation; in particular, the same action could be the best action in all rounds.
+Third, a version of Tsybakov's \emph{margin condition} is assumed, which is known to substantially reduce regret rates in bandit problems (see, \eg \cite{Zeevi-colt10}).
+Instead, we assume Gaussian perturbations, allowing us to make a finer-grained simulation argument that the greedy algorithm is instance-optimal.

-\xhdr{Map of the paper.} The paper continues with preliminaries (Section~\ref{sec:model}).
-Precise statements of our results and (more) detailed intuition behind them are in Section~\ref{sec:bayesian_greedy}.
-All results on the greedy algorithms are proved in Section~\ref{app:pf_bg}, and the regret bound for LinUCB is proved in Section~\ref{app:linucb}.
-Some of the tools used in the proofs are moved to the appendix so as not to interrupt the flow.